nucypher/nucypher/docs/source/architecture/staking_contracts.rst

 * After the intended deposits have been received, the *Owner* specifies staking parameters to create a stake: size, duration, restaking, winddown etc., and bonds the stake to the Worker address.
 * Once the *Owner* creates a stake, the ability to deposit into the pool is automatically disabled to prevent any new deposits.
+Conditions for disabled deposits are enforced via the use of ``isDepositAllowed`` function checks within the contract.
+Disabling deposits ensures that there is clear proportional ownership of the pool and its received rewards i.e. if a *Delegator* provided 5% of the deposits, they will receive 5% of the proceeds from the staking pool
-Disabling deposits ensures that there is clear proportional ownership of the pool and its received rewards.
-This is a much simpler model for determining proportional ownership than allowing deposits after staking has started and after staking rewards and policy fees have been received.
+  - staking rewards (after fees) and policy fees.
+This is a much simpler model for determining proportional ownership than allowing deposits after staking has started and after staking rewards and policy fees have already been received.
-* Once staking rewards and policy fees have been generated, the *Owner* can withdraw the staking rewards from ``StakingEscrow`` to the pool, and *Delegators* can obtain their proportional share of the proceeds via the ``withdrawTokens`` and ``withdrawETH`` functions.
+* Once staking rewards and policy fees have been generated, the *Owner* can withdraw these from ``StakingEscrow`` to the pool; staking rewards via ``withdrawAsStaker``, and policy fees via ``withdrawPolicyFee``. *Delegators* can determine the current value of their proportional share of rewards and fees via the ``getAvailableDelegatorReward`` and ``getAvailableDelegatorETH`` functions respectively.
+Their share of the proceeds can be withdrawn from the pool via the ``withdrawTokens`` and ``withdrawETH`` contract functions.
 Note that this is only for staking rewards and policy fees, **not** their original deposit.
 The original deposit can only be withdrawn once the stake has expired.
-* Throughout this process, the *Worker Owner* can retrieve their Worker commission via the ``withdrawWorkerReward`` function.
+* Throughout this process, the *Worker Owner* can determine their Worker commission via the ``getAvailableWorkerReward`` function and retrieve it via the ``withdrawWorkerReward`` function.
-* When the stake eventually becomes expired and the *Owner* withdraws the pool's escrowed NU from ``StakingEscrow``, then all of the withdrawn NU will be available for *Delegators* to withdraw including their deposit, and proportional to their share.
+* When the stake eventually becomes expired and the *Owner* withdraws the pool's escrowed NU from ``StakingEscrow`` via ``withdrawAsStaker``, then the withdrawn NU will be available for *Delegators* to withdraw including their deposit, and proportional to their share.
-* *Delegators* that want to withdraw both their original deposit and all of their proportional rewards i.e. exit the pool, they can do so via the ``withdrawAll`` function.
+* *Delegators* that want to withdraw their original deposit, NU rewards and ETH fees i.e. exit the pool, they can do so via the ``withdrawAll`` function.